 In some ways the simplest kind of nanoscale device is an atomic-scale junction between two pieces of metal.
 Imagine breaking a metal wire into two pieces.
 At the last instant before the wire breaks, the two sides are linked by an atomic-scale connection.
 The electronic conduction of such a junction are dominated by quantum effects even at room temperature.
 For metals with mostly s-type conduction electrons (e.g., Au) the conductance of an atomic point contact is given by 2e2/h, where e is the electronic charge and h is Planck's constant.

-We have started using high frequency (200-500 MHz) techniques to measure noise in atomic-scale structures.
+We have developed methods to measure high frequency, broadband (200-500 MHz) noise in atomic-scale structures.
 Current noise (mean square fluctuations about the average current) can reveal much about correlations between the motions of electrons.
 If electrons transit a system (without inelastic scattering) with some characteristic rate but are otherwise uncorrelated (Poisson statistics), the current noise is white (frequency independent out to some cutoff) and given by 2eI, where I is the average current.
 Adding in correlations changes this result.
 For example, perfectly coordinated electron equally spaced in time would suppress the current noise all the way to zero.
 Conversely, electrons travelling in bunches rather than independently would enhance the noise.
 Noise in quantum nanostructures is known to show suppression under particular circumstances (see here for example).
-Remarkably, we have been able to see this inherently quantum mechanical suppression of shot noise even at room temperature, as reported here.
-More recently, we have been looking at the evolution of this noise as a function of the bias across the junctions, both in ensembles of junctions (as reported here) and in individual junctions (as reported here).
-These experiments look at physics relevant to dissipation of energy and electronic correlations at the atomic and molecular scale.
+We can see this inherently quantum mechanical suppression of shot noise even at room temperature, as reported here.
+We have been looking at the evolution of this noise as a function of the bias across the junctions, both in ensembles of junctions (as reported here) and in individual junctions (as reported here).
+Of particular interest is an apparent increase in noise at relatively large currents and voltages above simple expectations, and whether this is due to electron-electron and electron-vibrational inelastic processes.

 In collaboration with the Untiedt group at Alicante, we have found evidence for Kondo physics in atomic-scale junctions between ferromagnetic metals.
 This is rather surprising, since Kondo physics involves antiferromagnetic process that couple a local electronic spin to the spins of conduction electrons.
 It appears that the undercoordination of the atom(s) at the contact region modifies the local electronic structure, making this physics possible.
 This system is an attractive target for noise measurements, as predictions exist regarding noise in the Kondo regime.